RavensbourneWebMedia/UX-design/sessions/06/README.md

 To follow on from this your homework was to:

 1. Review the formative feedback your received.
-2. Individually jot down an action plan: list what you want to do in order to address that feedback (eg: prototype alternative game mechanics,   try maps of obscure places, brainstorm different names, wireframe two options for the welcome screen)
+2. Individually jot down an action plan: list what you want to do in order to address that feedback.
 3. Compare your action plan list with your team mates.

 This morning I would like to review your action plans & what you have executed over reading week.